UnclassedPenguin/unclassedpenguin.github.io/README.md

 ## Things

 - I changed the style.
 Not chaotic anymore? lets see how it goes.
 To go back...change assets/js/setRandomColors.js.bu back to normal.
-And then edit the color/background in body{} in style.css.
+And then edit the color/background in body{} in style.css. and add <p>I like to call the theme "chaotic minimalism".</p> to the main page, before enjoy.